 This unique poetry event takes place from 1 – 2.30pm on the streets of Ennis and will move in to glór’s intimate studio at 6pm.
 (Places limited)

-For this celebration of vibrant new voices, glór’s Young Curators have invited poets living in Cork and Dublin to give us a taste of their style.
+For this celebration of vibrant new voices, glór’s Young Curators have invited poets living around the country to give us a taste of their style.

-Chandrika Narayanan-Mohan’s poems are a prism through which you might see your own skeleton, the sea, Dublin city, a night sky.
-In her work with Science Gallery, she has uncovered the trying, failing, human behind scientific experiments.
 Jim Crickard’s writing is irreverent and funny.
 In one poem, he casts an army of the heterosexuals trying a pride parade on for size, and doesn’t waste a line.
 Michelle Delea invites the listener to get lost in an experience.
 Her alternately playful and dream-like poems seem to slow down time.
+Lauren McNamara practically invented the quarter-life crisis.
+Her work is poignant, uplifting and funny.

 Michelle Delea is an architectural designer and trans-disciplinary creative from Cork city.
 She is a founding member of DOSE, an event-based platform for music artists.
 She has recently made her directorial debut with The Sprawling Octopus of an Elevated Highway, a short documentary film.
 Michelle has been a regular contributor to local artist collectives, which have featured her poetry, visual art, performance art, choreography and architectural works.
 She has performed at multiple festivals throughout Ireland and internationally.
 Michelle is an advocator of collaboration and maintains an experimental approach to the arts.